markdohle/pacman/README.md

-# pacman.github.io
+# Pacman Coding Assignment

-Sit back relax and watch Pacman go back and forth
+Sit back relax and watch pacman go back and forth.

-This is program rotates through images in an array and results in pacman chomping away while moving back forth accross the screen.
+This program rotates through images in a two dimensional array and results in pacman chomping away while moving back forth accross the screen.

 The boundaries are set using [window.innerwidth](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerWidth).

 Use the method [document.getElementById](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById) to get the first pacman image to show up facing in the correct direction.